Trepan-Debuggers/zshdb/docs/commands/show.rst

 **show**  [ *subcommand* ]

 A command for showing things about the debugger.
 You can give unique prefix of the name of a subcommand to get information about just that subcommand.

 Type `show` for a list of show subcommands and what they do.
-Type help `show *` for just a list of show subcommands.
+Type ``help show`` for a summmary list of show subcommands.
 Many of the "show" commands have a corresponding :ref:`set <set>` command.

 Show